Document structure

 Chapter III – Organisation of the Donation of Blood and its Components

-Article 11 - Role of health authorities in the organisation of donation and blood transfusion services
+Article 11 – The role of health authorities in the organisation of donation and blood transfusion services

 1. Health authorities shall ensure proper organisation of the transfusion service, determine the demand of the medical industry for blood components and blood products, make every effort to increase the number of blood donors, including the number of directed donors, and actively promote blood donation.